fan19-hub/LEMMA/prompts/lemma_base.md

 ##### Second reference: External knowledge and facts.

 You are provided with external news/articles/post/wikis that are related to the provided news topics.
-You can trust the authenticity of these resources.
-You should use them as your reference.
+You can trust the authenticity of these resources and use them as your reference.

 Begin of external resources: